top of page

 4. Excessive Bearing Wear

-Bearings support the rotor and keep everything spinning smoothly.
-But dust, vibration, and high loads can shorten their life if maintenance is inconsistent.
+Bearings support the rotor and ensure smooth operation.
+However, dust, vibration, and high loads can shorten their lifespan if maintenance is inconsistent.
+Early warning signs include rising temperatures, grinding noises, or grease leakage.

 How to solve it: